Luphen1/CAR-DATASET-PORTFOLIO-PROJECT/README.md

 1.Toyota brand has more mileage for each year of production

-2.There are huge of profit for the expensive car brand of worth of $17000
+2.There are huge of profit for the expensive car brand worth of $17000

 3.There should be more production of cars in los angeles while dallas has the most profitable production

-4.Hyundai brand are way more profitable car
+4.Hyundai brand car are way more profitable car

 5.High production of white cars would be a plus and generate more money for the company